Bedrock-OSS/bedrock-wiki/docs/concepts/mcstructure.md

 Note that any files directly in the `structures` folder are given the `mystructure` namespace.
 If a structure exists in the `structures` folder and shares a name with a structure in an explicit `mystructure` folder, the game produces the following content log warning:
 ```
-[Structure][warning]-There was a conflict loading a structure in the default namespace.
-A structure with name <name> was found in both in the root directory and the mystructure directory.
+[structure][warning]-There was a conflict loading a structure in the default namespace.
+A structure with the name <name> was found both in the root directory and the mystructure directory.
 ```
 In this case, the file in the `mystructure` folder is the one that "wins," resulting in the file directly in the `structures` folder being ignored.